: Quest for ‘Magnet’ recognition for Kenyan Nurses is our topic today. Nursing Now

 Policy makers and leaders in Kenya should develop new models of care that maximize nursing’s contributions to achieving the Jubilee Government’s Big Four agenda ‘Universal Health Coverage’ and other health goals.
 More importantly, Kenyans themselves will do themselves lots of good if they endeavour to raise the profile and status of nursing in Kenya.

 Americans and the rest of the world have done so, and maybe that was the reason why we continue to envy them while we look down on our own… to the detriment of our own health system.
 The world over nurses were leading the battlefront in terms of their institutions’ accreditation using learning models.

 Magnate® and Planetree® models in the US offers some of the best prototypes of what nurses could learn and the difference it had made (ANCC Magnet Recognition Program, 2018).
 These encourage greater nursing authority Excellence in Nursing Services as guided by evidence-based practice.
 Planetree, on the other hand, recognizes as a standard of excellence: patient-/person-centered care based on evidence and standards.

 ‘Magnete Recognition means education and development for the nurse through every career stage, which leads to greater autonomy.
 To patients, it means the very best care, delivered by nurses who are supported to be the very best that they can be’

-Kenyans can bank on nurses to negotiate better health care for them, and it is true that they have never disappointed.
+Kenyans can bank on nurses to negotiate better health care for them, and, indeed, they have never disappointed.
 As we mark this memorable day there is a need for greater investment in the profession and the right change of attitude.